nmathew98/serve/README.md

 - Sensible security headers set by default ✅
 - Lightweight and easy to extend ✅

+## Examples

+- See the `examples` folder for a sudoku solver API built using this package

+### Functionality demonstrated

+- Entity objects and adapters ✅
+- Composables ✅
+- GraphQL queries and mutations ✅
+- Authorized routes and unauthorized routes ✅
+- Setting CORS and other security headers ✅
+- File upload to Amazon S3 ✅
+- Serving files from Amazon S3 ✅
+- Tests using Jest ✅

+## Building and testing

+- To build the project run `npx @skulpture/serve build`
+- To run Jest, run `npx @skulpture/serve jest --config`, where `--config` are any (optional) additional options you'd like to pass to Jest
+- To check types, run `npx @skulpture/serve typecheck --config`, where `--config` are any (optional) additional options you'd like to pass to the TypeScript compiler

 ## Background information

 ### Introduction